numEricL/table.vim/README.md

 ```

 - Use `:Table <action>` to perform table actions like completion, sorting, and style conversion.
-- Use `:TableOption <option>` to view and change configuration at runtime, such as enabling multiline rows or changing the table style.
+- Use `:TableConfig <option>` to view and change configuration at runtime, such as enabling multiline rows or changing the table style.

 See [`:help table.txt`](doc/table.txt) for complete documentation.